sfdeloach/c-prog-solutions/README.md

 This commits your changes, commit messages should be present tense:

     git commit -m "add javascript file"

+Gives a snapshot of the stage:

+    git status

+Gives a record of your commits:

+    git log

+#### Remote Repositories

 This is how you check to see what remote repositories are associated with your local repo: